indu0210/maze/README.md

 # maze
-automated maze game with randomly generated blocks This is maze game done using simple array.
+Automated maze game with randomly generated blocks.
+This is maze game done using simple array.